oVirt/ovirt-site/source/documentation/draftinstallationguide.html.md

             &lt;formalpara&gt;
                 &lt;title&gt;Summary&lt;/title&gt;
                 &lt;para&gt;
-                    Upgrade your Red Hat Enterprise Virtualization hosted-engine environment from version 3.3 to 3.4.
+                    Upgrade your oVirt hosted-engine environment from version 3.3 to 3.4.
                 &lt;/para&gt;
             &lt;/formalpara&gt;
             &lt;para&gt;
                 This procedure upgrades two hosts, referred to in this procedure as Host A and Host B, and a Manager virtual machine.
-For the purposes of this procedure, Host B is hosting the Manager virtual machine.
+For the purposes of this procedure, Host B is hosting oVirt virtual machine.
             &lt;/para&gt;
             &lt;para&gt;
-                It is recommended that all hosts in the environment be upgraded at the same time, before the Manager virtual machine is upgraded and the &lt;guilabel&gt;Compatibility Version&lt;/guilabel&gt; of the cluster is updated to &lt;guilabel&gt;3.4&lt;/guilabel&gt;.
+                It is recommended that all hosts in the environment be upgraded at the same time, before oVirt virtual machine is upgraded and the &lt;guilabel&gt;Compatibility Version&lt;/guilabel&gt; of the cluster is updated to &lt;guilabel&gt;3.4&lt;/guilabel&gt;.
 This avoids any version 3.3 hosts from going into a &lt;guilabel&gt;Non Operational&lt;/guilabel&gt; state.
             &lt;/para&gt;
             &lt;para&gt;
                 All commands in this procedure are as the &lt;literal&gt;root&lt;/literal&gt; user.